dovecot/documentation/source/configuration_manual/event_export.rst

 Caution: It is possible for the stats process to consume a large amount of memory buffering the POST requests if the timeout for `http-post` is set very high, a lot of events are being generated, and the HTTP server is slow.

+To reopen the files created by `file` transport, see :man:doveadm-stats(1): reopen command.

 Event Definition
 ================